 Rotten Tomatoes 150 Essential Sci-Fi Movies to Watch Now

-Rotten Tomatoes 80 Essential Slasher Movies—I am skeptical on whether there are 80 essential slasher films, the Rotten Tomatoes staff disagreed, although they later lowered the number to 25.
-The first link is from the Internet Archive.
+Rotten Tomatoes 100 Essential Slasher Movies—I am skeptical on whether there are 100 essential slasher films.
+The Rotten Tomatoes staff disagreed.

-Rotten Tomatoes 68 Inspiring Sports Movies—This list was chosen subjectively and is unranked.
+Rotten Tomatoes 81 Most Inspiring Sports Movies—This list was chosen subjectively and is unranked.

 Rotten Tomatoes 50 States, 50 Essential Movies—The staff selected films that both took place in the state in question and were filmed in the state.

-Rotten Tomatoes The 80 Essential Vampire Movies To Watch Right Now—Apparently, there were 80 essential vampire films.
-Once again, they later lowered the number to 30.
+Rotten Tomatoes The 80 Essential Vampire Movies To Watch Right Now—Apparently, there were 80 essential vampire films, although they later lowered the number to 30.
 The first link is from the Internet Archive.

 Rotten Tomatoes Warner Bros: 100 Years, 100 Essential Movies—A celebration of the best films from the studio.